ThatsNotM3/HelpfulCommands/docs/configuration.md

-!!! warning
-    Helpful Commands 3.0.0 has just been released.
-It will take some time to write and update the documentation on how to configure the mod and on permissions.
-Please wait.
-For now, feel free to ask questions in our [Discord Server](https://discord.gg/RHd8P5hps4).

 Helpful Commands is very flexible in terms of configuration.
 Everything can be done directly in the game and there is no need to manually tinker with the config file.

 ## 🔰▪ Basics